HERMES-DKZ/OpenRefine-humanities/episodes/05-transformation.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

 - Remove literal characters with GREL replacements.
-- Split **ArtistBio** into nationality and life‑dates
+- Split **ArtistBio** into nationality and life-dates.
 - Inspect and normalize a column.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 Facets help us *find* patterns; transformations and clustering help us *fix* them consistently.
 In the MoMA sample, the column **ArtistBio** stores nationality plus life information in a compact string.
-Typical examples in your file look like:
+Typical examples look like:

 ```
 (American, born 1936)